 You can’t have a conversation about Rwanda in the U.S. without the topic of genocide coming up.
-Genocide isn’t a party-starter to say the least, and you certainly won’t find anyone in Rwanda talking about it, save for ex-pats and aid workers.
+Genocide isn’t a party-starter to say the least, and you certainly won’t find anyone in Rwanda talking about it, save for expats and aid workers.

-It took the Khmer Rouge in Cambodia about 2-3 years to exact a death toll of one million.
+It took the Khmer Rouge in Cambodia two to three years to exact a death toll of one million.
 In Rwanda, it took the extremist Hutu Interahamwe a mere 100 days.

-Yet, it is a gigantic elephant in a tiny, lush and hilly room that has influenced nearly every aspect of political and social life over the past two decades.
+Yet, it is a gigantic elephant in a tiny, lush, and hilly room that has influenced nearly every aspect of political and social life over the past two decades.
 It was a deeply anguishing and incredibly violent chapter in the history of the nation that saw the systematic extermination of 10-20% of the entire population.

 The Republic of Rwanda, located in fabulous central Africa just south of the equator, is a country characterized by lush green mountains and lakes.

 You may have been drinking Rwandan coffee for years without even knowing it — over a quarter of Rwanda’s premium coffee exports are bought up and sold by Starbucks and Costco.